-1. Click the Erase button in the Study Skills toolbar.
+- 1. Click the Erase button in the Study Skills toolbar. - 2.
+Drag the cursor over the desired highlighted text.

 More to Explore: Labeling Highlight Colors

 Since you can use the different color highlighters as a way to organize information and ideas, it may be helpful to label each color so that you and your students can remember which color to use for different types of information.
 Doing this also promotes consistency and provides students with additional experience in organizing information and thoughts.